NusaibaZaman/Web-Marketing-Analysis/README.md

 ## Dataset

-The dashboard is based on web analytics data that tracks sessions, conversions, and revenue.
+The dashboard is based on the following web analytics data that tracks sessions, conversions and revenue.
-- A sample dataset can be provided for testing: [Download Here](data/web_marketing.csv)
+- A sample dataset can be provided for testing: [Download Here](https://github.com/NusaibaZaman/Web-Marketing-Analysis)